IELTS Writing Task

 IELTS Academic Writing Task 2

-The IELTS Writing task 2 will be an essay writing on a given topic.
-It will be based on an academic setup or could be generic nature.
+The IELTS Writing Task 2 will be an essay writing on a given topic.
+It will be based on an academic setup or could be generic in nature.
 Aspirants will have to draft at least 250 words and should aim to complete this task in 35-40 minutes.

 IELTS Writing Task 2 topics

 • Some people prefer to work for a single organization, while others believe in working for a variety of institutions.
-Highlight both the views and present your opinions for the same.
+Highlight both views and present your opinions on the same.
 Include some examples in support of your answer.

 • Over the past thirty years, car ownership has increased at such a great rate that some nations now observe huge traffic jams.
 According to you, what are the measures that the government should adopt to stop people from buying or using more cars?
 Represent your views using suitable examples.